In search of the truth about Diana Nyad

 The last line of Diana Nyad’s New York Times op-ed, “My Life After Sexual Assault,” and the Times’ correction of a statement earlier in the piece (as of January 2021).

 You’d think that such a significant error, particularly when it involves accusations of sexual abuse, would cause the Times to look into Nyad’s other “facts.”
-But no—they left the rest of her lies intact.
+But no—the rest of her lies remain intact.
 In the new version, Nyad still underwent “years of covert molestation”; had been speaking out for almost five decades; and first told a friend about the abuse when she was 21, after which they went to Pine Crest’s principal, who fired Nelson the next day.

 In Find a Way, Nyad claims that during the 1964 state meet at her school’s pool, she lost her race, “unheard of at that point, at the state level” (p.
 46).
 But at the actual meet in Gainseville, she won at the state level for the first time.